 Throughout Fiscal 2021 and Fiscal 2022 and through the date of this Report, strains of SARS-CoV-2, commonly referred to as COVID-19 and multiple variants of the virus, have spread globally and the outbreak has been declared a pandemic by the World Health Organization and a public health emergency in the U.S. by the U.S. Secretary of Health and Human Services.
 Operations at our headquarters in South San Francisco were significantly curtailed during Fiscal 2021 and the first half of Fiscal 2022, and, to some extent, periodically thereafter, while state and local restrictions required remote working conditions.
 Most of our employee additions since Fiscal 2021 are geographically located away from our headquarters facility in South San Francisco and routinely work remotely.
 Our employees have worked efficiently and productively while remotely-located and working from home whether as a result of the COVID-19 pandemic or otherwise.
-From time to time during the COVID-19 pandemic, however, the efficiency and productivity of certain preclinical and clinical development programs and our third-party collaborators, including, among others, contract research and development organizations (CROs), contract manufacturing organizations (CMOs) and other third-party service providers have been, and may be in the future, impacted by prevailing surges in the spread of variants of COVID-19, such as spreads induced by the Delta and Omicron variants and their sub-variants during Fiscal 2021, Fiscal 2022 and thereafter, shelter-in-place orders, social distancing measures, travel bans and restrictions, and certain business and government closures or reductions in service.
-From time to time since the beginning of the COVID-19 pandemic, we have experienced delays in the delivery of supplies of active pharmaceutical product (API) or other key materials required to continue development of PH94B and PH10, as well as temporary disruptions in the availability of third-party personnel and others involved in the conduct of our preclinical a
+From time to time during the COVID-19 pandemic, however, the efficiency and productivity of certain preclinical and clinical development programs and our third-party collaborators, including, among others, contract research and development organizations (CROs), contract manufacturing organizations (CMOs) and other third-party service providers have been, and may be in the future, impacted by prevailing surges in the spread of variants of COVID-19, such as spreads induced by the Delta and Omicron variants and their sub-variants during Fiscal 2021, Fiscal 2022 and thereafter, shelter-in-place orders, social distancing measures, travel bans and restrictions, and certain business and government closures or reductions in the availability of third-party personnel and others involved in the conduct of our preclinical and clinical programs.
+Future unexpected delays may result in a significant, material delay or disruption to our current clinical and nonclinical development plans, programs, and operations.

-We did not complete any capital-raising or other significant financing activities during the quarter ended June 30, 2022.
-In May 2021, we entered into an Open Market Sale Agreement SM (the Sales Agreement) with Jefferies LLC as sales agent (Jefferies), with respect to an at-the-market offering program (the ATM) under which we may, at our option, offer and sell, from time to time, shares of our common stock having an aggregate offering price of up to \$75.0 million through Jefferies as our sales agent.
+We have not completed any capital-raising or other significant financing activities during the nine months ended December 31, 2022.
+In May 2021, we entered into an Open Market Sale Agreement SM (the Sales Agreement) with Jefferies LLC (Jefferies) as sales agent, with respect to an at-the-market offering program (the ATM) under which we may, at our option, offer and sell, from time to time, shares of our common stock having an aggregate offering price of up to \$75.0 million through Jefferies as our sales agent.
 During September and early October 2021, we sold an aggregate of 1,517,798 shares of our common stock and received gross cash proceeds of approximately \$4.45 million under the ATM.
 We have not sold any shares under the ATM from October 2, 2021 through the date of this Report.